-Electives (Fab Lab, Drama, Art, Film, Etc…): One of the hallmarks of an excellent school is its ability to inspire students through a variety of innovative electives.
-Our enhanced Wheel program offers middle school students a range of electives, including Computer Application, Fab Lab, Visual Arts, Film-making, Journalism and Drama classes.
+Electives (STEM, Fab Lab, Drama, Art, Film, Etc…): One of the hallmarks of an excellent school is its ability to inspire students through a variety of innovative electives.
+Our enhanced elective program offers middle school students a range of choices, including Computer Application, STEM, Fab Lab, Visual Arts, Film-making, Journalism and Drama classes.

 Extra Period Classes: This grant enables MBMS students to add an additional period so those who are involved in extracurricular activities can fulfill course requirements, as well as benefit from additional elective courses.

 Library Specialist: Having access to a school library and knowing how to find your way around provides students with endless opportunities for discovery.
 MBEF supports a full-time Library Specialist to ensure that the MBMS Library is open every hour that school is in session.
 The Specialist maintains the library and works with all teachers to help our students learn research and media literacy skills.

 MBMS Math Teacher and Coach: One of the challenge points for our students has been the transition from elementary to middle school math.
 To support Common Core implementation at the secondary level, MBEF is funding a short-term position that will provide greater collaboration, expertise and guidance.
 This teacher will serve as a 6th grade math teacher and as a coach for other teachers, thereby reducing the ratio of students to teachers at this critical juncture.

 MIRA COSTA HIGH SCHOOL:

 Class Size Reduction – Additional Teachers: Through this grant, MBEF provides additional funding to ensure class sizes are smaller at Mira Costa.
 Smaller classes allow our teachers to provide students with more individualized attention and more frequent feedback and instruction.

 Extra Period Classes: This grant enables Mira Costa students to add an additional period so students who are involved in extracurricular activities can fulfill course requirements, participate in AP classes, and take additional elective courses.
 More than 40% of MCHS students take advantage of an additional period each day.